Grodzka Gate – NN Theatre: "One Land – Two Temples"

-Mystery of memory «Jedna Ziemia — Dwie Świątynie» ("One Land - Two Temples") was organised within the framework of the Congress of Christian Culture, held in Lublin on September 15–17, 2000.
+Mystery of memory «Jedna Ziemia — Dwie Świątynie» ("One Land - Two Temples") was organized within the framework of the Congress of Christian Culture, held in Lublin on September 15–17, 2000.
 It was a wide-scale event with around two thousand attendees.
-The Chief Rabbi of Poland, Michael Schudrich, gathered some soil into the pot from the place, where synagogue Maharszala used to stand.
-Józef Życiński, the Roman Catholic Metropolitan Archbishop of Lublin, collected the soil from the place, where St. Michael Roman Catholic Church stood.
+The Chief Rabbi of Poland, Michael Schudrich, gathered some soil into the pot from the place where the synagogue Maharszala used to stand.
+Józef Życiński, the Roman Catholic Metropolitan Archbishop of Lublin, collected the soil from the place where St. Michael Roman Catholic Church stood.
 Then, these pots with soil were passed from hand to hand – Catholics were represented by Lublin youth and righteous among the nations, Jews – by the Jewish survivors of World War II and youth from a twin-town Rishon Le Zion.
 In the passage of Grodzka Gate, a symbolic place of unity of Christian and Judaic cultures, the soil from two pots was blended in one large barrel by a Polish and a Jewish child and professor of John Paul II Catholic University of Lublin, Romuald Jakub Weksler-Waszkinel.
 Afterwards, a grapevine was planted in that barrel.

 Professor Weksler-Waszkinel was not selected to perform that honoured task by chance.
 He is a Roman Catholic priest, who in the age of thirty five learned from his mother, that he was not her biological child, had Jewish descent and was born in a Jewish ghetto in Švenčionys (then Święciany in the interwar Poland).
-Later on, he managed to find the names of his biological parents and add to his Polish name (Romuald Weksler) the name of his real father (Jakub Waszkinel).
-Despite the fact that Weksler-Waszkinel self-identifies himself with a Jew, he continues to perform the duties of a Roman Catholic priest.
+Later on, he managed to find the names of his biological parents and added to his Polish name (Romuald Weksler) the name of his real father (Jakub Waszkinel).
+Despite the fact that Weksler-Waszkinel self-identifies himself as a Jew, he continues to perform the duties of a Roman Catholic priest.
 Additionally, Romuald Jakub Weksler-Waszkinel is actively engaged in various activities, aiming at reconciliation of different peoples and religions.